yeasy/learning_pickleball/01_background_en.md

 ## Ball and Paddle

-Pickleballs are slightly larger than tennis balls.
-They are made of hard plastic and are mostly yellow or orange.
-There are balls for outdoor playing and indoor playing.
-The indoor balls are slightly softer and have fewer holes.
-The holes are with a diameter of less than 1cm, which makes the rotation not too quick, and the flying speed not too fast.
-Therefore, people sometimes jokingly call the pickleball as seniors' tennis.
-But in fact, professional pickleball games are often more intense than tennis.
+Pickleballs are slightly larger than tennis balls, which are made of hard plastic and are usually yellow or orange, and there are 26 to 40 holes with a diameter of less than 1cm (The indoor balls are slightly softer and have fewer holes).
+The balls usually do not rotate fast or bounce high.

 ![Various types of Pickleballs](_images/various-type-balls.png)